viperconsole/viperconsole.github.io/index.md

 * tuto02 : drawing from a spritesheet
 * tuto03 : using a custom bitmap font
 * tuto04 : parallax scrolling using layers
-* tuto05 : advanced parallax scrolling using rowscroll
+* tuto05 : single layer parallax scrolling using rowscroll

 ### <a name="h1.5"></a>1.5.
 Filesystem